Multiwinner Approval Rules as Apportionment Methods: Apportionment Via Multiwinner Election Rules

 Thus, the top-$k$ rule induces the apportionment method $M^*$ in Proposition 4.5 of \citet{BaYo82a}.
 This apportionment method is often used to select (minority) governments.
 A minority cabinet is usually formed by the party that receives the greatest number of votes, even if it does not have a majority of the seats.

-We conclude this section by mentioning two further rules that are often studied in the context of multiwinner elections. \emph{Satisfaction approval voting} \citep{BrKi14a} induces the same apportionment methods as the top-$k$ rule.
-And \emph{minimax approval voting} \citep{BKS07a} induces the apportionment method that assigns the seats in a way that maximizes the number of seats of the party with the fewest seats.
+We conclude this section by mentioning two further rules that are often studied in the context of multiwinner elections. \emph{Satisfaction approval voting (SAV)} \citep{BrKi14a} induces the same apportionment methods as the top-$k$ rule. \footnote{\citet{BrKi14a} also propose an apportionment method based on maximizing the satisfaction of voters.
+This method, called \emph{SAV apportionment}, is different from the apportionment method $M_{\mathit{SAV}}$ that is induced by SAV via our generic three-step procedure defined at the beginning of \secref{sec:apportionmentConstruction}. } And \emph{minimax approval voting} \citep{BKS07a} induces the apportionment method that assigns the seats in a way that maximizes the number of seats of the party with the fewest seats.
 In particular, if there are more parties than seats, then all committees are winning.